Over 5 Trillion pieces of plastic litter currently the ocean

 Of course, this mission will not be easy.
 Designing a cleanup system that can last many years in one of the most challenging environments on this planet, while safely and efficiently collecting plastic, is a grand engineering challenge”.

 No heavily-trafficked shipping routes traverse the Great Pacific Garbage Patch, so the chances of a vessel coming across an ocean cleanup system are minimal.
 On average only 5 vessels can be found in an area twice the size of Texas.
-But, in the event that a vessel does pass through the patch, we have implemented extensive measures to ensure the safety of both vessels and our cleanup systems.
+But, in the event that a vessel does pass through the patch, the TOC has implemented extensive measures to ensure the safety of both vessels and cleanup systems.
 Each system will be equipped with lanterns, radar reflectors, navigational signals, GPS and anti-collision beacons.

 Read more and offer service or donation: http://www.theoceancleanup.com